ripi81/principles-of-digital-fabrication-2024-Group-32/README.md

 This repository contains:
 1) the code for our project (TARKEMMIN<<)
 2) the electronic circuit diagrams (X diagrams<)
-3) the svg files for our final, full sized version of the 2D laser cutting design:
+3) the svg files for our final, full sized version of the 2D laser cutting design which we built our prototype with: finaal6_5.svg finalboksi6_5.svg koskettimet_akryyli_2024touko3.svg nappaintuki_boksiin_touko3.svg

-   -
-   - daa
-   - daa
-5) the svg files of the previous box prototype from friday 19.4
+5) the svg files of the previous plywood box prototype from friday 19.4
 6) the slides for our project presentation (file name Presentation_Group32.odp)